RSchmirler/DeePEn/README.md

 python data/prepare_data.py
 ```

+Datasplits are also available as :hugs: HuggingFace dataset [here](https://huggingface.co/datasets/RobSchmi/DeePEn)

 ## Results

 All results for our study can be found in [/results](results), split into main and SOM (Supporting Online Material)